PBWS-Ripple-Solvency/.github/litepaper.md

 Bob want to verify Alice’s proof :

-1. Bob goes to Ripple Solvency's Dapp, in the check proof section
+1. Bob goes to XRPL Solvency's Dapp, in the check proof section

 2. He fills in Alice's communication address as well as the ID of the SoulBound token given by Alice